vidita-bit/Connect-Covid-19-Volunteers/README.md

    - [To see the working of project click here](https://drive.google.com/open?id=1pkEcsJEUzPTZcC9xJkmPKA5PYdL06YHi)

    ## Output received at hospitals server
-   -  After execution of project to see the details at recieved at hospital server following state hospitals have following email id
+   -  After execution of project to see the details at recieved at hospital server following state hospitals have following email id:
+   1. Uttar Pradesh:- rajneeshsharma@zhcet.ac.in
+   2. Jammu and Kashmir :- vivekrajs3999@gmail.com
+    3. Maharashtra:- viditaagrawal77@gmail.com